djkoloski/davidkoloski_me/content/blog/ssg-with-zola.md

 *Sections* are branch nodes on your site map, and they're meant to direct the user to the pages that they're interested in.
 Examples include directories that list out blog posts and link to them.

 The `content` directory in a Zola project defines how the site is structured.
-Each directory defines a new section{{ citation() }} and the Markdown files inside of it are the pages that are children of that section{{ citation() }}.
+Each directory defines a new section[^1] and the Markdown files inside of it are the pages that are children of that section[^2].
 This is why your root index page at `my-site.com` is a section: it contains all of the other sections and pages in the site.

 ### Templates